Philip-robinson/AWS_SRP_Authentication_Support/README.md

 This on first use authenticates and returns a token,

-each subsequentcall returns the same token until call that occurs after timeBeforeExpiryToRefresh seconds before the token expires when a new authentication occurs and a new token is returned.
+each subsequent call returns the same token until call that occurs after **timeBeforeExpiryToRefresh** seconds before the token expires when a new authentication occurs and a new token is returned.

+Note this does not refresh the token but re-authenticates.